rohithadg/task-management-app/README.md

 ## AWS resources used

 - S3
-Deploying to S3 as a static website.
+  - Deploying to S3 as a static website.
 Granted permissions to CloudFront by S3 Bucket Policy
 - CloudFront
-CloudFront used as the CDN
+  - CloudFront used as the CDN

 ## Assumptions and Limitations

 - Assumed no user authentication/authorization needed
 - No special security features are implemented such as CORS
 - To keep it simple, no filtering or sorting implemented
+- by default AWS region `ap-southeast-2` is set in the `main.tf`. change if you need to deploy to any other region